grafana/tutorials/README.md

-# Grafana Codelabs
+# Grafana Tutorials

-Grafana codelabs are a series of lab assignment to teach you about how to get started developing plugins for Grafana.
+Grafana Tutorials are step-by-step guides that help you make the most of Grafana.

 ![Screenshot](screenshot.png)